 George Friedman is an internationally recognized geopolitical forecaster, international affairs strategist and New-York Times best-selling author.
 He is also Founder and Chairman of Geopolitical Futures, a new online publication dedicated to forecasting the course of global events.

 Alan has been a macroeconomic and policy resource for central banks, policy makers and business leaders around the world.

 He is author of three books on Capital Markets Derivatives and the Law, and a Senior Lecturer of Laws at New York University.

 Alan is managing commodity risk using futures at UBS and was recently named to the FT 400 Financial Advisor list.

-Chairman of EN+ Group.
-Former UK Minister for Energy and Climate Change.
-Member of the House of Lords.
+Executive Chairman of EN+ Group.
+Former UK Minister of State for Energy and Climate Change.
+Former member of the House of Lords.

 Bill Dempsey is the Chief Procurement Officer for Ball Corporation.
 Ball Corporation supplies innovative, sustainable packaging solutions for beverage, personal care, and household product customers, as well as aerospace and other technologies and services primarily for the U.S. government.

 Matthew Chamberlain is the CEO of the London Metal Exchange and a member of the Management Committee of HKEX Group.
 He joined the LME in 2012, having advised HKEX on the acquisition of the LME while at UBS.
 He started his career at Citibank, and holds an MA from Trinity College, Cambridge.